Going Interstellar: How Laser Tech May Help: Photos

 It all seems so easy in science fiction.
 Climb into a starship, pull a lever and the next thing you know, you're halfway across the galaxy and looking at another M-class (habitable) planet.
 If only real life was as fun and easy as "Star Trek."
 In reality, however, getting out of the solar system takes a

-Philip Lubin, a researcher at the University of California, Santa Barbara's Experimental Cosmology Group, has NASA fundingas well as several papers
+Philip Lubin, a researcher at the University of California, Santa Barbara's Experimental Cosmology Group, has NASA funding

 published figuring out how to breach the interstellar problem.
-He also wrote a recent paper outlining aroadmap to interstellar flight
+He also wrote a recent paper outlining a

 .
 While his ideas are being tested out in the lab, he figures he can possibly get a mission out the door in 20 to 30 years that would be a precursor to interstellar flight.